Muirfield/pmimporter/README.md

 * `srcpath` : Directory path to the source world.
 * `dstpath` : Directory path to create the new world.

-Also, `pmconvert` allows you to specify special settings to tweak the format reader/writer code.
+Also, `convert` allows you to specify special settings to tweak the format reader/writer code.
 These settings are specifc to each `format`.
 To configure you must pass the option: